 The third component of the Union Jack is owed to Ireland.
 Their contribution, the Cross of Saint Patrick, is also a patron-saint flag.
 While the flag’s origins are unclear, its association with Saint Patrick dates back to the 1780s.

-It wasn’t until 1801 that Great Britain and Northern Ireland were united.
+It wasn’t until 1801 that Great Britain and Ireland were united.
 This resulted in a change to the flag of Great Britain: the cross of Saint Patrick was added to the existing flag of Great Britain, and the Union Jack was created.

 But what about Wales?
 The United Kingdom has four countries, but only three are represented on the Union Jack.